-- Exposes APIs that are accessible to internal services only. - Load service exposes required APIs that help the caller to create required inputs (target data source info, dataset, job, etc.) for job execution. - Load service exposes an API to trigger the Load process.
-As part of the Load process, it performs the following operations after receiving a load request from the masking service for a masked CSV file: - Perform preload step (for example, cleaning up the target directory or disabling constraints/triggers/indexes).
-These may be performed once for an execution process (not for each request from the masking service). - · Load masked files into the target data source. - Once Loading for a masked is completed, the metadata for this "file load" will be stored in the load service database. - For running execution, the Load service maintains metadata data (number of rows processed, table/file names processed, etc.) in its database.
-This data can be retrieved by calling an API. - Once execution completes execution data in the database and file system gets cleaned by invoking the corresponding API. - If the Load service is for a data source that requires post-load steps (e.g. Oracle, MS SQL), then it will include post-load steps which will be triggered by the controller service once all files are successfully loaded into the target data source.
+- Exposes APIs that are accessible to internal services only. - Load service exposes required APIs that helps the caller to create required inputs (target datasource info, dataset, job, etc.) for job execution. - Load service exposes an API to trigger the Load process.
+As part of Load process, it performs following operations after receiving a load request from masking service for a masked csv file: - Perform preload step (for example, cleaning up target directory or disabling constraints/triggers/ indexes).
+These may be performed once for an execution process (not for each request from masking service). - Load masked files into target datasource. - Once Loading for a masked is completed, the metadata for this "file load" will be stored in the load service database.

-• Load service also allows restarting for the post-load step, if post-load fails for an execution.
+- For running execution, Load service maintains metadata data (number of rows processed, table/file names processed, etc.) in its database.
+This data can be retrieved by calling an API. - Once execution completes execution data in the database and file system gets cleaned by invoking the corresponding API. - If the Load service is for a data source that requires post-load steps (e.g. Oracle DB), then it will include post-load steps which will be triggered by the controller service once all files are successfully loaded into the target data source. - Load service also allows restarting for the post-load step, if post load fails for an execution.